 Living wisely means living frugally – but not living like a miser.
 While it’s true that you don’t “save yourself to wealth”, it makes no sense to wantonly waste money on things you don’t need or on things that won’t hold their value or will break shortly after purchase.

-Living wisely means using banks like PerkStreet for the debit card rewards, writing a will for your heirs, living your life on a budget, and maintaining the proper amount of life insurance, car insurance, and homeowners insurance.
+Living wisely means using banks for the debit card rewards, writing a will for your heirs, living your life on a budget, and maintaining the proper amount of life insurance, car insurance, and homeowners insurance.
 It means maintaining your credit report and understanding your credit score and what impacts it.